rgoomar/CSS-Crash-Course/README.md

 The order that CSS is in really does matter.
 Styles that are instantiated later take precedence and can override similar styles from before.

-And this is the file that is compiled to CSS at the end.
+And this is the file that is compiled to CSS in the end.

 #### With Gulp